AngelLagr/Optimized-Subspace-Iteration-Methods-for-Spectral-Decomposition-and-Image-Compression/README.md

 2. **Subspace Iteration (v1)**: A refined method without projection.
 3. **Subspace Iteration with Rayleigh Projection (v2)**: Enhanced with Rayleigh projection.
 4. **Subspace Iteration with Rayleigh Projection and Acceleration (v3)**: Further optimized for large matrices.

+## Results
+- The **MATLAB `eig` function** is generally the fastest and most efficient.
 - The **accelerated subspace iteration** method performs well for large matrices in image compression applications.

-## Requirements
-- MATLAB (R2022a or later)
-- The following toolboxes are required:
-  - Optimization Toolbox
-  - Image Processing Toolbox